-Whistlerites will have their next opportunity to provide feedback on the Official Community Plan (OCP) at an open house on Monday, June 25 from 4 to 8:30 p.m. in the foyer of the Whistler Conference Centre.
+Whistlerites will have their next opportunity to provide feedback on the Official Community Plan (OCP) at an open today, June 25 from 4 to 8:30 p.m. in the foyer of the Whistler Conference Centre.

 "We have worked on updating the vision, (and) had a great community forum for that (on March 5).
 We have continued to work with community members, committees, First Nations, (and) the provincial government," said Chief Administrative officer Mike Furey at the June 5 council meeting.